 Photos – Gumtree and Preloved now insist on a photo of a cat or kitten.
 Photos are important as they help spot any suspicious adverts, for example where there is repeat use of a stock photo of a cat or kitten or the photo shows a welfare issue.

 Prevention of the sale of under-age kittens – this is by far the most common issue.
-As a result of the minimum standards sites are now insisting on age being mentioned on the face of the adverts.
+As a result of the advertising standards sites are now insisting on age being mentioned on the face of the adverts.
 It is especially important that kittens are not sold under 8 weeks.
 Some sites already insist on the vendor confirming that the kittens will not be sold until they are at least 8 weeks old as part of the posting rules.

 There is always an influx of unwanted dogs coming into rescue centres after the festive period.
 Rehoming centres are all too aware of the consequences of dogs that end up as unwanted Christmas presents.
 Buying a dog should be a carefully considered decision for the whole family.
 It is a big commitment.